dgdoyh/dgdoyh/README.md

 > ## Chiling Island (In Progress)
 >> ### Description
 >> - Genre: 3D Third-Person Survival Game (Unreal Engine, C++)
->> - Note: This project is in progress.
-I've implemented animations based on various player statuses and weapon types so far.
 >> - Status: In progress
 >> - Co-Contributors: None
+>>
+>> This is my personal project, which I am currently working on exclusively for my portfolio.
+>>
+>> So far, I have implemented player movement with dynamic animations based on various player statuses and weapon types (one-handed and two-handed).
+For a more natural look, I adjusted bone positions in animations (e.g., grabbing a weapon while jumping) and implemented foot IK.
+The player can also arm and unarm a weapon at a different socket position based on the weapon type.
+Each weapon has two types of attack motions, and they are randomly played each time the player attacks.
+>>
+>> I have implemented dynamic sound effects for footsteps and attacks.
+The sound effect, volume, and pitch are randomly generated to create more dynamic audio experiences.
 >
 >> ### Gameplay Video
 >>